mozilla/gecko-projects/taskcluster/docs/parameters.rst

    Boolean which controls repacking vanilla Firefox builds for partners.

 ``release_partners``
    List of partners to repack.
-A null will result in lookup using the manifest url
+A null value defaults to all.

+``release_partner_config``
+   Configuration for partner repacks.

 ``release_enable_emefree``
    Boolean which controls repacking vanilla Firefox builds into EME-free builds.